yaziciz/GLIMS/README.md

 ### Install the required dependencies

-With your virtual environment activated, install the project's dependencies:
+By using Conda, create a virtual environment and install the project's dependencies:
 ```
-pip install -r requirements.txt
+conda env create -f environment.yml
 ```

 ## Usage Instructions